IBPA/smoke_taint_prediction/README.md

  This part processes the replicates by taking the median (for triplicate measurements) or average (for duplicate measurements) and then does the general analysis including the following items:
      - Plotting the heatmap of the VOC intensities of wine samples in the dataset.
      ![Figure 2.
 The heatmap of VOC intensities of wine samples in the entire dataset.
 Each row represents different VOCs detected in grapes and wines, and each column represents different wine samples.](https://github.com/IBPA/smoke_taint_prediction/blob/main/figure/figure2.svg)
+     *Figure 2.
+The heatmap of VOC intensities of wine samples in the entire dataset.
+Each row represents different VOCs detected in grapes and wines, and each column represents different wine samples.*
      - PCA analysis
      - t-SNE analysis
      - Univariate analysis